 The opposite of being thankful is being unthankful.
 Second Timothy 3 lists being unthankful with being lovers of self, lovers of money, boasters, arrogant, revilers, disobedient, unholy, without natural affection, and many more negative things.
 We surely don’t want any of these negative characteristics to apply to us.

 Our own experience tells us the more we’re unthankful or complain about things, the dryer we become.
 Our situation doesn’t improve, and we feel worse and worse.
 But when we thank the Lord, we’re saved from being unthankful and we take a drink of living water.
 This water supplies and refreshes us, whatever our outward situation may be.

 Being thankful is something we can practice.
-First thing in the morning we can say, “Lord Jesus, thank You for another day.
+First thing in the morning, we can say, “Lord Jesus, thank You for another day.
 Thank You for dying for me, for shedding Your blood for me, and for giving me another day to experience Your grace.”
-We can then continue by thanking the Lord for our health, our family members, our job, and whatever else the Lord touches us to thank Him for.
+We can continue by thanking the Lord for our health, our family members, our job, and whatever else the Lord touches us to thank Him for.

 We can especially thank Him for all He is and all He’s done.
 We can pray, “Lord, thank You for being the light of the world.
 Thank You, Lord, for coming to us and loving us.
 Thank You, Lord Jesus, for being my light and my way.
-Thank you for Your life in me.”
+Thank You for Your life in me.”

 We can continue thanking the Lord throughout the rest of the day for anything and everything He reminds us to thank Him for.
-Even a simple, “Thank You, Lord Jesus,” throughout the day waters us.
+Even simply saying, “Thank You, Lord Jesus,” throughout the day waters us.
 Every time we utter thanks to Him, we drink of Christ as the living water.
 It’s like taking a drink from a refreshing spring.
 Instead of being dry, we’re watered and revived.

 2. Call upon His name